DISCOGRAPHY OF

 "Appolonia" (no info)

 "Okwu eji n'elo (Matters of mutual agreement)" (Ibo: Egwu obi) b/w "Akwa a na-ebelu ego" (Ibo: Highlife) by Celestine Ukwu & His Music Royals of Nigeria.
-Nigerphone NXF 388
+Nigerphone NXF 388.
+A-side collected on Nigerian Guitar Roots 1936-68 (El Sur Records 2024).

 "Hail Biafra!" by Celestine Ukwu & His Music Royals of Nigeria.
 Onitsha: Nigerphone NXF 388 / NXF411 (Ashe) Guitarist: Harry Mosco Agada